10 Best Herbal Syrups For Alzheimer’S Disease

 curcuma longa syrup

-Curcuma longa, commonly known as turmeric, has been widely studied for its potential therapeutic effects in Alzheimer’s disease due to its active compound, curcumin.
+Curcuma longa, commonly known as turmeric, has been increasingly studied for its potential therapeutic effects on Alzheimer’s disease due to its active compound, curcumin.

 salvia officinalis syrup

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its potential cognitive benefits.
+Salvia officinalis, commonly known as sage, has been traditionally used for its cognitive-enhancing properties, and recent research suggests that sage-based herbal syrups may hold potential in the treatment of Alzheimer’s disease.

 bacopa monnieri syrup